cdkulat/kulat-co/content/resume.md

 ============

-> I’m a full-stack software engineer creating functional and beautiful code primarily in Python
-> and Go.
-Based in Atlanta, I’ve been studying software development since 2017 and am looking
-> to join a team to help both the company and myself grow.
-I’m comfortable with version control
-> and technical writing, and am interested in building microservices for the cloud!
-I’m still
-> learning every day, and am looking forward to taking ahold of every opportunity handed to me.
+> I’m a full-stack software engineer and IT support professional based out of Atlanta, GA.
+I'm most >comfortable using Go and Python, with a focus in cloud technologies and microservices.
+I'm >experienced in technical writing, API services, and communicating with customers and stakeholders.

 Education and Certifications